Ōsakikamijima, Hiroshima: Education

 Recently, with the gradual migration of youth out of Osakikamijima, three of the elementary schools were combined to make Osakikamijima Elementary.
 All of the junior high schools were combined to make Osakikamijima Junior High.

+Osakikamijima has lots of schools compared with its population, therefore Osakikamijima is called "The island of education".
+Hiroshima Global Academy is the newest school in Osakikamijima, it was opened in 2019.
+It's famous of education of English with IB, across Hiroshima prefecture.